-- Costs of operating fans for cooling, portable space heaters, electric blankets, and heat lamps; - Costs for cooking stoves, unless the stove is the primary heating source; - The costs of cutting wood for heating; - Costs for water for evaporative coolers; or - Costs only for excess heating or cooling expenses (example: lives in public housing with utilities included in the rent, up to a certain usage level or dollar amount).
+Costs of operating fans for cooling, portable space heaters, electric blankets, and heat lamps;

+- Costs for cooking stoves, unless the stove is the primary heating source; - The costs of cutting wood for heating; - Costs for water for evaporative coolers; and - Costs only for excess heating or cooling expenses.
+For example, when a customer's utilities are included in the rent up to a certain usage level or dollar amount, the excess amount does not qualify.